baner bez_yoga

 How did I start to practice Yoga?

-My life-long adventure with yoga started during my master's studies in Cultural Anthropology.
+In search for even more meaningful bodywork I started practicing yoga.
+This life-long adventure began during my master's studies in Cultural Anthropology.
 Through research about India I became more and more interested in Indian philosophies and suddenly that abstract idea of peacefulness that I was searching for started to take shape.
 When I joined my first yoga class I could feel instantly the calming and relaxing effects that quiet, conscious movement and breath had on my body and the state of my mind.

 In a short time I became dedicated to my daily yoga practice.
 Slowly I started to understand that yoga is not just a simple gymnastics, it is rather a way of bringing thoughts, senses and emotions under control.
 Free from those reality filters we can see what is real and what is unreal.